 - Construction of a new home (with certain exceptions).
-There is a separate New Home Guaranty Fund; see our website page on new home construction at www.ct.gov/dcp. - The purchase of materials with no arrangements to perform any work or labor. - The purchase of goods or services for commercial use or resale.
-The purchase of appliances (e.g., stoves, refrigerators) which can be easily removed from the home without material alteration. - Work performed by the homeowner on his or her own property, without pay.
+There is a separate New Home Guaranty Fund; see our Fact Sheet, New Home Construction: What You Need to Know. - The purchase of materials with no arrangements to perform any work or labor. - The purchase of goods or services for commercial use or resale.
+The purchase of appliances (stoves, refrigerators, etc.) which can be easily removed from the home without material alteration. - Work performed by the homeowner on his or her own property, without pay.